astraw/burst_s5/README.rst

 docutils, lxml.

-Inkscape (for the inkslide directive).
+Inkscape (for the inklayers directive).

 On Mac, Inkscape should be installed in /Applications/Inkscape.app.
 On others, "inkscape" should be in the path.